CARTAvis/carta-frontend/docs_website/docs/contributing/documentation-guidelines.md

 The "Docs" pages and the "API/Overview" page are generated from markdown files in the `docs/` and `api/` directories.
 Simply edit these directories to modify the content or add new pages.

-For links to the "API" subpages, it is required to use the `ApiLink` MDX component to ensure the corresponding version is linked.
+For links to the "Docs" index pages and "API" subpages, it is required to use the `DocsIndexLink` and `ApiLink` MDX components to ensure the corresponding version is linked.
 If the file contains MDX components, it is recommended to use the `.mdx` extension.

 :::note